 So, let’s start from the very beginning.
 As I’ve mentioned a bit earlier on, entry-level data analysts make the least amount of money out of the three groups of these professionals.
 But just what sum are we talking about here?

-As you can see, this is quite below the average US income of around $3700 USD per month.
+As you can see, this is quite below the average US income of around $3700 per month.
 However, considering everything, it’s still pretty good!

 You have to keep in mind the tasks that entry-level data analysts perform – or, rather, their complexity.
 If we consider the fact that these people are usually tasked with small, very easy and completely learning-based assignments, that salary doesn’t look all that bad.